act-org/dls/README.md

 2. `"ACT_ET"`: for ACT's "Emerging Technology" look and feel
 3. `"ENCOURA"`: for the Encoura's "MyEncoura" look and feel
 4. `"ENCOURA_CLASSIC"`: for Encoura's "Classic" look and feel
-5. `"ENCOURAGE"`: for the Encoura's "Encourage" look and feel
+5. `"ENCOURAGE"`: for the Encoura's "Encourage for Students" look and feel
+6. `"ENCOURAGE_E4E"`: for the Encoura's "Encourage for Educators" look and feel

 To apply one of these themes to your components, simply wrap your application in the `ThemeProvider` component and specify a theme!